zachseidner1/exposed/scripts.md

 And this random dude from Craigslist is paying ya an obscene amount of money to do so (I mean really, I'm probably paying ya too much).
 But hey, that's why I left this message for ya, so ya know what to expect around here.
-So this old dump has got some problems with the ceiling, these tiles keep falling out man.
+So this old dump has got some problems with the ceiling, these tiles, they keep falling out man.
 And that's why you're here.
 Whenever a tile falls out, all you gotta do is click on the gap to repair it.
 Got that?
 It's a simple job really.